What You Must Know Before Buying a Used Porsche Boxster

 An integral part of the emissions system, the Air Oil Separator (AOS) is designed to extract oil from gases in the crankcase, recycle the oil to the sump and send the gas through the combustion path to be burnt and cleaned by the catalytic converters.
 The AOS has caused numerous issues on Porsche engines.

 As the membrane in the AOS fails, oil is sucked into the air intake.
 Initially this can show up as a check engine light for fuel adaptations and the oil can be deposited on the o2 sensors and cause emission faults.
-Of course, once it fails completely, the resultant huge clouds of white smoke are fairly obvious.
-At that point, it clear what needs to be done.
-However, replacing the aos sooner rather than later is a good precaution.
+Of course, once it fails completely and oil is sucked into the intake, the resultant huge clouds of white smoke are fairly obvious.
+At that point, it’s clear what needs to be done.
+However, replacing the aos sooner, rather than later, is a good precaution.

-Check to see when the last replacement of the AOS was completed on the car.
+Check to see when the last replacement of the AOS was completed on the car you plan to buy.
 If there is no record, plan to replace it as a precaution.

 Soft Top – All Chassis